-In 1850, President Millard Fillmore designated this site on the north shore of the Golden Gate for a casemated fort similar to Fort Point on the opposite shore of the Golden Gate Strait.
+In 1850, President Millard Fillmore designated this site on the north shore of the Golden Gate Strait for a casemated fort named Lime Point Military Reservation.
+The new fort was to be similar to Fort Point on the opposite shore of the Golden Gate Strait.

 Battery Spencer was completed in 1890 followed by Batteries Kirby and Duncan in 1900 and Battery Orlando Wagner in 1901.

 In 1897, Lime Point Military Reservation was renamed Fort Baker.
 Soldiers lived in a tent camp until construction of permanent buildings began in 1901.
 Most of the buildings built between 1901 and 1910 are intact.
 More buildings were added over the years, particularly during World War II, but most have been razed.